pfinkbeiner/finewsletter-deprecated/README.md

 ```

 #### Fields
 You decide which forms you want to display and to validate.
 Below you can see the typoscript block between `plugin.tx_finewsletter.settings`.
 Language will be displayed as a selectbox.
 Enter multiple values with a `|` as delimiter.
+You should also declare a specific key infront of the label field, like en:english.
+In this case en will be stored in database and english will be displayed in selectbox.
+The advantage is, you can translate the labels in frontend without loosing consistency in your database.

 ```
 fields {